robwelan/be-a-react-dev-ws-01/content/blog/weather-app-use-weather-forecast-query-by-coords.ts/index.md

 ---
-title: Use Coordinates To Get The Location Name In A Weather App with GatsbyJS, TypeScript, Recoil and React!
+title: Use Coordinates To Get The Forecast In A Weather App with GatsbyJS, TypeScript, Recoil and React!
-date: "2024-02-12T20:21:00Z"
+date: "2024-02-14T08:58:00Z"
 categories:
   - tutorial
 meta_keywords: